 Visual content and the way we use it is evolving.
 Innovative companies are reimagining their digital strategies and finding fresh and creative ways to use visual marketing to interact with consumers and promote their brands.

 AUDIO: LISTEN TO THIS ARTICLE.

 Advances in technology have made rich visual content more accessible to more people.
-Today, we have a better understanding of the relationship between the way we process information and visual content, and the two can pack a powerful punch in terms of how we engage consumers.
+These days, we have a better understanding of the relationship between the way we process information and visual content, and the two can pack a powerful punch in terms of how we engage consumers.
 It’s no wonder; visual content has become much more than a means to deliver a sales pitch.

 Today, it’s estimated that 84% of communications are visual.
 Whether we realize it or not, visual marketing influences all of us.

 Think about how we interact with our healthcare providers and educators, how we conduct banking transactions and make critical business decisions.
 The visual messages we come across as we carry out normal, day-to-day activities typify visual marketing.